tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

   **Answer**: The terminal is the client, and Yahoo Finance provides the server.

-* Was the request sent to Yahoo Finance via the terminal a successful execution of the client-server model based on packets sent and received?
+* Was the request sent to Yahoo Finance via the terminal a successful execution of the client-server model, based on packets sent and received?

   **Answer**: Yes, all packets that were sent to the server were received.